Naolinco

+Recently, some influencers, content creators, and unofficial tourism guides have promoted unofficial names in an attempt to create a sense of novelty, mystery, and mysticism, inventing names such as Nágul Waterfalls, Niagul, Nahual Waterfalls, or the Mystic River Waterfall Route, among others.
+However, the names presented in the list above are the official/traditional names, preserved through the local oral tradition of Naolinco’s residents and supported by research and interviews.

+These places are part of Naolinco’s natural heritage.
+Now that the river has been restored after years of pollution, there is also an effort to preserve and keep alive the memory of its traditional names and emblematic sites.

 Demographics

 In 2020, Naolinco recorded population of 22,835 inhabitantes in 38 localities.
 Naolinco de Victoria, the municipal seat, it's the only one classified as urban, with a population of 9,554 hab.
 Other localities include El Espinal (2,050 hab.), San Pablo Coapan (1,712 hab.), San Marcos Atesquilapan (1,677 hab.) and 4 soles (1,576 hab.).